Worst-case Complexity of Cyclic Coordinate Descent: $O(n^2)$ Gap with Randomized Version: Introduction

-There have been some recent efforts to understand the convergence speed of cyclic BCGD (Block Coordinate Gradient Descent) \cite{Beck13, Beck13b, Saha10, hong13complexity, sun2015improved}.
-In BCGD, a typical stepsize for the $i$-th block is $1/L_i$, and for randomized BCGD this stepsize can lead to an optimal rate.
-For minimizing convex quadratic functions, cyclic CGD with stepsize $1/L_i$ is just cyclic CD (i.e. exactly minimizing each subproblem), and also equivalent to Gauss-Seidel method.
-The best known convergence rate of cyclic CGD with stepsize $1/P_i$ \cite{oswald1994convergence,sun2015improved} for minimizing quadratic functions \footnote{ \cite{sun2015improved} studied possibly non-strongly convex functions and established sublinear convergence rates, but the same techniques can lead to the proof of similar linear convergence results for strongly convex functions. } is $ \O( \frac{L}{ \min_i P_i } \log^2 n ) $ times worse than GD when $P_i \leq L$.
-This result has two implications. \begin{itemize} \item For simplicity, consider the equal-diagonal case (i.e. $L_i = L_1, \ \forall i $).
-The best known convergence rate of C-CD or Gauss-Seidal method is $ \O( \frac{L}{ L_1 } \log^2 n ) $ times \emph{worse} than GD.
-In contrast, the rate of R-CD is $ \O( \frac{ L}{ L_1 } ) $ times \emph{better} than GD.
-Note that the gap $ L/L_1 $ can be as large as $n$, and for the Wishart random matrix $A = U^T U$ where $U$ has i.i.d.
-Gaussian entries $L/L_1 = \O(\sqrt{n})$, thus the gap $L/L_1$ indeed can be very large.
-Such opposite results of C-CD and R-CD look rather strange, and do not match the numerical experiments.
-In fact, almost all simulation results show that C-CD converges much faster than GD and sometimes faster than randomized CD.
+There have been some recent efforts to understand the convergence speed of C-CD \footnote{ In fact, the analysis applies to cyclic BCGD (Block Coordinate Gradient Descent) for solving convex problems.
+For minimizing convex quadratic functions, cyclic CGD with a special stepsize is the same as cyclic CD (i.e. exactly minimizing each subproblem). } \cite{Beck13, Beck13b, Saha10, hong13complexity, sun2015improved}.
+For simplicity, we will discuss these bounds for applying C-CD to strongly convex quadratic functions $x^T A x - 2b^T x$, which is equivalent to Gauss-Seidel method, Kaczmarz method and POCS in this special setting (see discussions later).
+We further assume the coefficient matrix $A$ has equal diagonal entries.
+Suppose the maximum eigenvalue, minimum eigenvalue and average eigenvalue of $A$ are $\lambda_{\max},\lambda_{\min},\lambda_{\avg}$ respectively, the condition number $\kappa \triangleq \lambda_{\max}/\lambda_{\min} $, and $\kappa_{\mathrm CD} \triangleq \lambda_{\avg}/\lambda_{\min} $.
+It is well-known that the complexity of GD is $\tO( n^2 \kappa ) $, and the complexity of R-CD is $\tO( n^2 \kappa_{\mathrm CD} ) $, in which we ignore an $\O(\log 1/\epsilon)$ factor.
+This implies that R-CD is $\tau \triangleq \lambda_{\max}/\lambda_{\text{avg}} \in [1,n ]$ times better than GD; here, note that the gap $ \tau $ can be as large as $n$.
+The best known complexity of C-CD for quadratic problems is approximately $\tO(n^2 \tau \kappa \log^2 n ) $ which is at least $\tau$-times worse than GD and $\tau^2$ times worse than R-CD.
+This theoretical bound does not match the numerical experiments which almost always show that C-CD converges much faster than GD.
 The existing results seem so weak that they even make a wrong prediction on whether C-CD is faster than GD.
+The potential $\O(n^2)$ gap between C-CD and R-CD also seems quite strange, as such a huge gap has not been reported by practitioners.